vmware-archive/clarity/_documentation/typography.md

 ##### $clr-typography-dom-to-type-element

-This collection maps Clarity components and DOM containers to their expected type properties in `$clr-elements`.
+This collection maps Clarity components and DOM containers to their expected type properties in <code>$clr-elements</code>.
 Use the labels listed in the _Use For_ column of the typography tables above.

 #### Mixins